siefkenj/unified-latex/README.md

 ### Building

-Building is a two-stage process. `esbuild` is used to create bundled packages in the esm and commonjs formats.
-Secondly, the TypeScript compiler is used to create the needed type information.
+`vite` is used to create bundled packages in the esm and commonjs formats.
+Builds are managed by `wireit` which can intelligently rebuild dependencies when they change.
 All compiled files are stored in the `dist/` directory of a workspace.

 To build code for all workspaces, run